Perseverance pays for India's richest man and his retail foray

 The time and cost involved, however, could put off global and local rivals from even trying to copy it.

-It took Reliance Retail, part of Ambani's conglomerate Reliance Industries Ltd (RELI.NS), seven years of losses, bruising trial-and-error and over $1 billion in investments to find a formula that works for India, the world's fifth largest retail market and one of its fastest growing.
+It took Reliance Retail, part of Ambani's conglomerate Reliance Industries Ltd, seven years of losses, bruising trial-and-error and over $1 billion in investments to find a formula that works for India, the world's fifth largest retail market and one of its fastest growing.

 "No global chain will pour money immediately to build up a business here even if they can," said Saloni Nangia, president of retail consultancy Technopak India.
 "They will be cautious about their investments, keeping in mind the political landscape in India and shareholder sentiment back home."